keptn/spec/import_package.md

 # Import package

-An import package is a .zip file containing a **manifest.yaml** that describes additional contents and actions that should be carried out when processing the package.
-A valid import package must contain all resource files that are referenced in the **manifest.yaml**.
+An import package is a .zip file that contains a **manifest.yaml** that describes additional contents and actions to be performed when processing the package, in addition, all files referenced within the manifest must be included in the .zip file.

 ## Meta-data